Military Service Members

 DEAC-accredited institutions offer numerous benefits to military personnel and veterans.
 For those deployed, the flexibility and convenience of distance education programs helps service members make a significant investment in their educational attainment and career advancement.

 DEAC-accredited institutions will work with military personnel to design programs tailored to the needs of students deeply immersed in military culture as well as those transitioning to civilian life.

 For a list of DEAC-accredited institutions that participate in this network, please visit the DoD Voluntary Education website at http://www.dodmou.com/InstitutionList.aspx.

 We recommend that military service members and veterans visit the DANTES website at www.dantes.doded.mil for more information about the opportunities and support services provided by these organizations.

-The Distance Education Accrediting Commission is listed by the U.S. Department of Education (USDE) as a nationally recognized accreditor.
+The Distance Education Accrediting Commission is listed by the U.S. Department of Education (USDE) as an institutional accreditor.
 The Accrediting Commission has held this recognition status continually since 1959.
 DEAC is also listed by the Council for Higher Education Accreditation (CHEA) as a recognized accreditor.
 The USDE and CHEA criteria for recognition do not differentiate between types of accreditors.
 The same recognition status is granted to all types of accreditors, whether regional, institutional, and programmatic.
 All recognized accreditors must meet all recognition requirements.